Rothenburg ob der Tauber: Nazi Germany and World War II

 In March 1945, during World War II, German soldiers were stationed in Rothenburg to defend it.
-On March 31, bombs were dropped over Rothenburg by 16 planes, killing 37 people and destroying around 275 houses (around 32% of all houses), six public buildings and damaging nine watchtowers and over 2000 ft of the wall.
+On 31 March bombs were dropped over Rothenburg by 16 planes, killing 37 people and destroying around 275 houses (around 32% of all houses), six public buildings and damaging nine watchtowers and over 2000 ft of the wall.
 Because incendiary bombs were used most outer walls still stood after the attack and were used to rebuild the newer eastern part of the old town.
 Around 265 houses were rebuilt.
 The U.S. Assistant Secretary of War, John J. McCloy, knew about the historic importance and beauty of Rothenburg, so he ordered U.S. Army General Jacob L. Devers not to use artillery in taking Rothenburg.
-Battalion commander Frank Burke, a future Medal of Honor recipient, ordered six soldiers of the 12th Infantry Regiment (United States), 4th Division to march into Rothenburg on a three-hour mission and negotiate the surrender of the town.
+Battalion commander Major Frank Burk ordered six soldiers of the 12th Infantry Regiment (United States), 4th Division to march into Rothenburg on a three-hour mission and negotiate the surrender of the town.
 First Lieutenant Noble V. Borders of Louisville, Kentucky, First Lieutenant Edmund H. Austgen of Hammond, Indiana, Private William M. Dwyer of Trenton, New Jersey, Private Herman Lichey of Glendale, California, Private Robert S. Grimm of Tower City, Pennsylvania, and Private Peter Kick of Lansing, Illinois were sent on the mission.
 When stopped by a German soldier, Private Lichey, who spoke fluent German and served as the group's translator, held up a white flag and explained, “We are representatives of our division commander.
 We bring you his offer to spare the city of Rothenburg from shelling and bombing if you agree not to defend it.
 We have been given three hours to get this message to you.
 If we haven’t returned to our lines by 1800 hours, the town will be bombed and shelled to the ground.”
 The local military commander Major Thömmes gave up the town, ignoring the order of Hitler for all towns to fight to the end and thereby saving it from total destruction by artillery.
-American troops of the 12th Infantry Regiment, 4th Division occupied the town on April 17, 1945, and in November 1948, McCloy was named an honorary citizen (Ehrenbürger) of Rothenburg.
+American troops of the 12th Infantry Regiment, 4th Division occupied the town on 17 April 1945, and in November 1948 McCloy was named an honorary citizen (Ehrenbürger) of Rothenburg.